This article has links to products and services we love, which we may make commission from.

 4. Hashtags on Pinterest

 Pinterest has said that hashtags may be a thing of the future *heavy eye roll*.
 We have been experimenting with hashtags but a few things stand out.
 Many of the hashtags that Pinterest recommends look like Instagram hashtags.
 Some of the hashtags we have researched pull up very poor quality pins (small, square, terrible photography) – not what we are accustomed to seeing on Pinterest.
 As of Spring 2018, Pinterest has reinforced that hashtags are not going anywhere and pinners can add up to 20 per pin.
+Simple Pin Media recently recommended in a webinar to use three hashtags per pin with one being your brand name #maketraffichappen for example.

 5. Pinning + sharing pins to increase traffic